-We study the transfer learning performance of \CIM{} pre-trained vanilla ViT-Base/16 and ResNet-50 models on the challenging ADE20K semantic segmentation benchmark.
-The pre-trained models are used as an encoder, and we purposefully choose a simple decoder to better evaluate the pre-trained representations.
-Experiments are conducted with the code base of~\citeauthor{BEiT},~\citeyear{BEiT} and~\citeauthor{mmseg},~\citeyear{mmseg}.
+We study the transfer learning performance of \CIM{} pre-trained vanilla ViT-Base/16 and ResNet-50 models on the ADE20K semantic segmentation benchmark.
+The pre-trained models are used as an encoder, and we purposefully choose \textit{simple decoders} to better reveal the pre-trained representations.
+Experiments are based on the code of~\citet{BEiT, mmseg}.

-Specifically, for ViT-Base/16 we use a simple linear layer as the decoder, and for ResNet-50 we choose the commonly used FCN~\cite{FCN} as the decoder.
-For ViT, the baseline settings as well as the fine-tuning recipes are from~\citeauthor{BEiT},~\citeyear{BEiT}.
-We select the best learning rate out of $\{$1e-4, 3e-4, 5e-4, 7e-4$\}$ for DINO.
+Specifically, for ViT-Base/16 we use a simple linear layer as the decoder, and for ResNet-50 we choose the ubiquitous FCN~\citep{FCN} as the decoder.
+For ViT, the baseline settings as well as the fine-tuning recipes are from~\citep{BEiT}.
+We select the best lr out of $\{$1e-4, 3e-4, 5e-4, 7e-4$\}$ for DINO.
 For BEiT we use the default setting (lr 7e-4 with a decay rate of 0.65).
-For \CIM{} pre-trained ViT, we set the fine-tuning lr equal to 3e-4 with a decay rate of 0.8 as suggested by~\citeauthor{ELECTRA},~\citeyear{ELECTRA}.
-For ResNet-50, we use the classic configuration\footnote{\url{https://github.com/open-mmlab/mmsegmentation/blob/master/configs/fcn/fcn_r50-d8_512x512_160k_ade20k.py}} for all methods, \ie, the optimizer is SGD with momentum 0.9, the peak learning rate is 0.01 with a poly decay schedule, and the batch size is 16.
+For \CIM{} pre-trained ViT, we set the fine-tuning lr equal to 3e-4 with a decay rate of 0.8 as suggested by~\citet{ELECTRA}.
+For ResNet-50, we use the canonical configuration for all methods, \ie, the optimizer is SGD with a momentum of 0.9, lr follows a poly decay schedule, and the batch size is 16.
 The training crop size is set to 512 for all models, and we use single-scale inference.

 As summarized in Table~\ref{tab: ADE20K mIoU}, when transferred to semantic segmentation task, \CIM{} pre-trained models can still achieve competitive performances compared with other approaches.
 Notably, for ResNet-50, as the fine-tuning schedule becomes longer (\ie, 80k iterations $\to$ 160k iterations), the performance gain from the ImageNet-1K supervised pre-trained representation is small.
 Moreover, the performance is even worse than training from scratch.
 Meanwhile, the \CIM{} pre-trained ResNet-50 representation can provide sustaining performance gain for a longer fine-tuning schedule.